 There was a time when formal dress was compulsory for the theatre.
 A time when theatre-goers, especially those in the ‘dress circle’, had to be well-turned out.
-But nowadays, there are no rules.
+But is there still a dress code for the theatre?
+It seems that nowadays, there are no rules.
 And, in some ways, this makes it even more difficult to know what to wear.

 You don’t have to dress up for the theatre if you don’t want to.
 That’s the message from the English National Opera, which is trying to entice a whole new audience with its casual “Opera Undressed” nights.